When Plumbing Leaks Cause Mold Growth

 If you do clean a moldy surface, you will want to limit your exposure to the mold.
 The best way to do this is to wear an N-95 respirator (available at hardware stores), gloves and goggles, preferably without any holes in them (to avoid mold contact with your eyes).

 Do you have a mold problem that was caused by leaky pipes?
 If so, reach out to A-1 Sewer & Septic Service Inc. for help.

-Our Kansas City plumbers offer same-day and weekend services at no extra charge.
+Our Kansas City plumbers offer same-day and weekend services.
 Call today, our operators are standing by!